TrevorSundberg/skugo/README.md

 - *https<nolink>://skugo.dev/?party=**4bxj44owok5yu0vsi**#gCBKgCgbcFZPnHw1Eb3Kcw==*

-To further enhance security, the underlying protocol is encrypted with CryptoJS's AES-256.
-Aside from the unique session id, skugo also generates a cryptographic random 128bit pass-phrase and is included as a base64 hash in the url:
+The underlying protocol is encrypted with CryptoJS's AES-256.
+A cryptographic random 128bit pass-phrase is generated and is included as a base64 hash in the url:

 - *https<nolink>://skugo.dev/?party=4bxj44owok5yu0vsi#**gCBKgCgbcFZPnHw1Eb3Kcw==***